hckmd/hckmd.github.io/japan-2023/tokyo-4.md

 - ノラ一味 (translates as Nora Gang): a punk band based in Tokyo

 The night was a lot of fun, the performances were so high energy, and I would recommend anyone interested in seeing Japanese alternative music check out Hakoge in Osaka.
+Their website is a mix of English and Japanese but is fairly straightforward to navigate and translate.

 はう
 https://www.youtube.com/embed/PsYLyRQxaEo